 Depression is a condition that can take over a person's emotions and physical wellbeing.
 The effects of depression on our skin can be physical.
 For example, if you are frowning often, fine lines and wrinkles are more likely to form around the forehead and eye area.
 The effects of depression on our skin are chemical as well...
 When suffering from depression our body releases chemicals that drastically affect sleep.
 This can result in puffiness, under eye bags and a lifeless or dull complexion.

-Please note: If you feel you are suffering from depression, anxiety or high levels of stress, talk to your GP!
+Please note: The COVID-19 outbreak is having an impact on everyone's daily lives.
+If you are struggling during this lockdown and feel you are suffering from depression, anxiety or high levels of stress, talk to your GP.
+Read more here.